 What Would You Take, Cash or Vacation?

 Which is a Better Mortgage Cash Account or Mortgage Payment Vacation?
 A recent study of Canadians showed that over 52% did not use all their vacation days.
 Also, these folks forfeited the cash associated with these vacation days.

-Employees make their employers’ bottom line a little healthier by forfeiting vacation pay every year.
+Employees make their employers’ bottom line healthier by forfeiting annual vacation pay.
 Is this you?